wp-plugins/hotscot-contact-form/README.txt

 1. Extract to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Profit
+1. Use the Contact Form menu to create your form

 == Frequently Asked Questions ==

-n/a
+= What's the "headers" section in the Email Templates =

+Here you can use the standard email headers accepted by the php mail() function like "BCC: person@place.net" and so on.
+If you're not sure about what you're doing, leave it blank.
+This is an advanced feature.

 == Screenshots ==
 n/a
 == Changelog ==

+= 0.1 =
-0.1 - initial build
+* initial build

+= 0.2 =
-0.2 - added dashboard widget
+* added dashboard widget

+= 0.3 =
+*added classes to main output for easier styling and fixed labels

 == Upgrade Notice ==

+= 0.2 =
-added dashboard widget
+Added dashboard widget

+= 0.3 =
+easier styleing thanks to classes